 How to Select a Prompt

-Once you know which characteristic(s) you want to share, look at the five prompts on the Common App, and consider one or more of them more closely.
+Once you know which characteristic(s) you want to share, look at the five prompts on the CommonApp site and consider one or more of them more closely.

 Now you can find a story that illustrates the trait you want to share, and answer the prompt.

-You are all superstars in your own way!
-You don’t have to rescue a child from a house fire, get a million downloads for an app you developed or train seeing-eye dogs to impress admissions officers.
+You don’t have to rescue a child from a house fire, get a million downloads for an app you developed, or train seeing eye dogs to impress admissions officers.

 Equally compelling, another boy discovered his problem-solving skills when he forgot his cello for an orchestra concert and improvised his performance with a bass guitar.

 “I think sometimes students feel that because they haven’t found the cure for cancer they have nothing to share,” said Vanderbilt University’s Assistant Director for Undergraduate Admissions Jan Deike.
 “Life is truly lived in the smaller moments.”

-JOIN ONE OR ALL OF OUR FACEBOOK GROUPS:
+JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: